itsmartinax/ML-Project/README.md

-# ML-Academic-Projects
+# Machine Learning Academic Projects
-In this repository there are several Machine Learning projects.
+In this repository, you will find several machine learning projects that I completed in a group during my academic journey.